HL7/fhir-shc-vaccination-ig/input/pagecontent/index.md

 <div class="alert alert-info" role="alert" markdown="1">
 <p style="font-size: 2rem;"><strong>Known issues</strong></p>

-* The expansion of [VaccinationCredentialVaccineValueSet] currently has an out-of-date list of [CVX codes](https://www2a.cdc.gov/vaccines/iis/iisstandards/vaccines.asp?rpt=cvx).
-This will be fixed in the next deploy of the HL7 terminology server (`tx.fhir.org`).<br><br>
-* Other value sets in this IG may also have out-of-date expansions.
-If a given code is listed in the canonical source for a given code system or value set, it should be considered valid regardless of the expansion in this IG.<br><br>
 * Validation with the FHIR Validator tool currently produces spurious errors for valid resources.
 [Details here](conformance.html#validation).

 </div>